-Are you a healthcare worker or anyone else feeling anxious, stressed, depressed, scared, overwhelmed, or any other unsettling emotion during this Covid-19 pandemic?
-Do you wish therapy dogs weren’t social distancing so they could provide some comfort?
-Well Ricochet and her Pawsitive Teams Therapy Dog crew provide virtual canine therapy!
+Are you feeling anxious, stressed, depressed, scared, overwhelmed, or have any other unsettling emotion?
+Well, Ricochet and her Pawsitive Teams Therapy Dog crew provide virtual canine therapy below!

 GAZING INTO A DOG’S EYES REDUCES ANXIETY